Preparing for careers

 There will be an increasing demand for higher skilled workers across the world.
 In the UK, there will be more jobs requiring higher level skills and fewer in lower skilled employment.

-By 2022, it’s anticipated that over half the jobs will be in managerial, professional, or associate professional positions, which means an increasing number of people will need to have gained some level of higher education, whether through an apprenticeship, or college or university study.
+By 2022, it’s anticipated that over half the jobs will be in managerial or professional positions, which means more people will need to have gained some level of higher education, whether through an apprenticeship, college or university study.

-Technology will increasingly be central to every work environment.
-Trends in technological developments suggest that boundaries will slowly dissolve between sectors and will change traditional ways businesses and people work.
-This will require continuous up-skilling and adaptation from you as employees to meet business needs change.
+Technology will increasingly be central to every work environment and technological developments will continue to change the ways businesses and people work.
+This means employees will need to continue to up-skill and be prepared to adapt as business needs change.

-To find out more, download the ‘Skills employers are looking for’ resource at the bottom of this page.
+To find out more, download the ‘Skills employers are looking for’ resource here.
 It gives more information about the skills and knowledge you may need and how you can develop them.
+There’s also some more links at the bottom to key information.

 Does it matter what degree subject I take and where I study?